joannakl/cs102/projects/project4.markdown

 `[ 3 ,  4 , 11 ,  2R, 25 ,  0 ]` means that the current location is at index 3 and the next move will be two to the right

-`[ 3R,  4 , 11 ,  2 , 25 ,  0 ]` means that the current location is at index 0 and the next move will be three to the left
+`[ 3R,  4 , 11 ,  2 , 25 ,  0 ]` means that the current location is at index 0 and the next move will be three to the right

 __Hint:__ If you are not familiar with the `String.format()` method, this may be a good idea to learn more about it.